 Originally opened by the Anderson-Erickson Corporation in 1905, the general store was started for the purpose of carrying on a general merchandise business.
 From dynamite to animal feed, they had it all.
 But the root of their success stemmed from their commitment to the customer — offering products and a personalized touch to meet each of their needs.

-Today, current owner, Andy Gunderson, and his team — which includes many family members — carry on the same commitment to personalized service that has helped the store thrive for more than 110 years.
+Today, current owner Beth Anderson Bandemer, and her team — which has a family feel in the community — carry on the same commitment to personalized service that has helped the store thrive for more than 110 years.

 To learn more about our story, we suggest you stop in.
 We'll tell you anything you would like to know.
 And, after all, the best way to learn about something is to experience it for yourself!